Life for children working on the Rubbish Dumps in Payatas

 There are many ways that you can help transform young lives in Manila.

-Thanks to a sponsor, many of the children enjoyed a special carefree holiday day out to a pool.
+Thanks to a sponsor, many of the children were offered the opportunity to enjoy a special carefree holiday day out to a pool.

 Make a Regular Monthly Donation of an amount that suits you that helps all the children with the ESSENTIALS programme.